Jana Linke-Sippl

-Jana Linke-Sippl (born March 16, 1968) is a FBB female bodybuilder from Austria and a session mixed wrestler.
-Originally from Germany, Linke-Sippl lives in the US and Graz.
+Jana Linke-Sippl (born March 16, 1968) is a FBB female bodybuilder from Germany and a session mixed wrestler.
+Originally from Germany, Linke-Sippl lives in Hungary.
 She has been interviewed and has frequently appeared on European TV Channels such as RTL.

 Personal life

 Linke-Sippl was born in Neustadt an der Orla, a little town in Thuringia, East Germany.
 She gained her interest in bodybuilding after she moved to West Germany.
 After just 16 months of training, Linke-Sippl took part in the 1991 IFFB competition.
 Linke-Sippl had breast surgery in December 2008.